-During the first three years of San Diego revision rhinoplasty surgeon Vincent Marin‘s plastic surgery career, he was in practice with one of the world’s experts in rhinoplasty, Dr. Jack Gunter.
-Dr. Gunter literally wrote the textbook on rhinoplasty (Dallas Rhinoplasty, Surgery by the Masters), and was the founder of the Dallas Rhinoplasty Symposium.
-Dr. Marin taught surgeons from all over the world who attended these conferences about the finer details of rhinoplasty and revision rhinoplasty surgery.
-Dr. Marin has published a number of articles on rhinoplasty and advanced techniques associated with the refinement of rhinoplasty surgery.
+During the first three years of his career, San Diego revision rhinoplasty surgeon Dr. Vince Marin was in practice with one of the world’s experts in rhinoplasty – Dr. Jack Gunter.
+Dr. Gunter is the author of the textbook called Dallas Rhinoplasty, Surgery by the Masters, and was the founder of the Dallas Rhinoplasty Symposium.
+In these conferences, Dr. Marin taught surgeons from all around the world about the finer details of rhinoplasty and revision rhinoplasty.
+Dr. Marin has also published a number of articles on rhinoplasty and advanced techniques associated with the refinement of rhinoplasty surgery.

 WHAT TO EXPECT FOR YOUR

 2 – 4 hours

 Pain, bleeding, infection, breathing problems, incomplete improvement

 6 months to 1 year for swelling to completely resolve, most noticeable swelling is resolved by 2-3 weeks

 Back to work with makeup: 1 – 2 weeks

 More strenuous activity: 2 – 3 weeks

 Outpatient, possibly inpatient if more extensive